List of In Another World with My Smartphone characters: Other locations

 A country that is bordered by the Yulong Remnants (formerly the Yulong Heavenly Empire) to the east and is adjacent to both the Kingdom of Elfrau and the Regulus Empire to the west by crossing the river.
+They had troubles with the Yulong Heavenly Empire until the second Phrase Invasion destroyed the rival country, leaving Hannock to expand its territory in 300 years time while the remaining part of the Yulong Remnant as a monster-infested wastelands.